Math Journey - How is it going so far?

 Going forward

-So far, learning math has been an interesting experience.
-I am excited to get to the non-trivial topics and more challenging problems soon.
-I am currently working through High-school Algebra and then will pick pre-calculus topics next, and I am curious to see how things will go.
+So far, learning math has been interesting.
+I am currently working through High-school Algebra and then will pick pre-calculus topics next.
+I am excited to tackle more challenging problems and see where this journey takes me.

 Thanks for reading, hope you enjoyed it.